Watts-Lab/task-mapping/tasks/Prisoner's Dilemma (various versions).md

 ## Roles
 Participants work independently within their groups, they can choose to be cooperative or act selfishly.

+Defectors:
+Participants choose the dominating strategy of the game, which is to defect.
+They receive a higher payoff than the cooperators in the game and the highest individual payoff if no other participant defects.

+Cooperators:
+Participants choose to cooperate in order to achieve universal cooperation.
+They will most likely receive a lower payoff than defectors if there is one.

 ## Instructions
 Instructions developed by CSS lab